mobify/workshop--adaptivejs-site-1x/README.md

-#Step 3: Style the Category page
+#Step 3: Style the Category Page

-The CSS naming convention we use is a modified version of BEM that we call CSM (Component, Sub-component, Modifier).
+The CSS naming convention we use is a modified version of BEM.
+We call it "CSM" (Component, Sub-component, Modifier).
 For more information on CSM and on all of our CSS best practices, read the CSS section of our [Mobify code style project](https://github.com/mobify/mobify-code-style/tree/master/css).

-To follow our best practices, we often add classes to the desktop HTML and we make changes to the markup for elements.
+To follow our best practices, we often add classes to the desktop HTML and we change the markup for elements.
 This step covers a few examples of our best practices.
 We also show you how to add the SCSS to style this page.

 ##Task A